Index

 Client-facing app

-where clinics could upload and manage claim-related documents
+Where clinics could upload and manage claim-related documents

 By leveraging a fledgling internal AI review service used by the Ops team, Shoreline planned to transform the client-facing component of their system into a SaaS platform where clinicians could run compliance reviews on their own.